Santa Clarita and Northern Los Angeles County Area

 These images were taken 6-19-2005

-On 5-12-2006 these this pair emerged.
-Unfortunately they were already emerged with wings expanded when I found them in the morning so I was unable to photo document their eclosure.
-The female with the narrow band is shown in the left two photos, and the male is shown in the right two.
+On 5-12-2006 this pair emerged.
+Unfortunately they were already emerged with wings expanded when I found them in the morning so I was unable to photo document them emerging.
+The female with the narrow band is shown in the left two photos, and the male is shown in the right two images.

 These two turned out very nice.
-The male, Female and both are shown below, left to right.
+The male, Female and both are shown below, left and right, respectively.
 5-24-2006

 On 5-25-2006 I found this pupa looking like it was about ready to eclose.
 (Left picture).
 By 6-29-2006 it was fairly clear that the bug was dead.
 It was stiff and light indicating that it had died and completely dried-out before it could emerge.
 The left two photos show it was apparently fully developed but died for some reason.